mksarge/mksarge/pages/projects/kicass/index.md

 #### High-Level Architecture

-Our final design was a system consisting of 3 components:
+Our final design was a system consisting of 3 major components:

 <br>